2022 Portuguese legislative election: Fall of the government

-The proposed budget for 2022 was rejected on 27 October 2021 by all Opposition parties, with the expection of PAN and two Independent MPs, and with the then PS minority being the only one voting in favour.
-Prime Minister António Costa said to Members of Parliament, in his speech before the final vote, that he would not resign and would ask for a "stable, reinforced and lasting new majority" in the early elections.
+On 27 October 2021, the budget proposed by the Socialist minority government was rejected by the Assembly of the Republic.
+The Left Bloc (BE) and the Portuguese Communist Party (PCP), both of whom had previously supported the government, joined the centre-right to right-wing opposition parties and rejected the budget.
+Prime Minister António Costa said to members of parliament, in his speech before the final vote, that he would not resign and would ask for a "stable, reinforced and lasting new majority" if an early election was called.

-Prime Minister António Costa and his cabinet during the 2022 State Budget debate.

 2022 State Budget debate: Socialist MPs voting in favour.

 2022 State Budget debate: Opposition MPs voting against.

-After the Parliamentary vote, President Marcelo Rebelo de Sousa started hearing parties and convened the Council of State, thus deciding to dissolve Parliament and call a snap election for 30 January 2022.
+After the Parliamentary vote, President Marcelo Rebelo de Sousa started hearing parties and convened the Council of State, announcing on 4 November 2021 the dissolution of Parliament and a snap election for 30 January 2022.

 Leadership changes and challenges

 Liberal Initiative

 Early in December 2019, the Liberal Initiative (IL) elected a new leader after their previous leader, Carlos Guimarães Pinto, stepped down.
 Their sole MP, João Cotrim de Figueiredo, was elected as leader with 96 percent of the votes in the party's convention.
 The results were the following: